sagemath/trac_to_gh/Issue 4553.md

 # Issue 4553: [with patch, needs review] a few new methods for FiniteFieldElement

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4553

 Original creator: jhpalmieri